maranmaran/dotnet-differ/CONTRIBUTING.md

 ## License

-By contributing to Dotnet.Differ, you agree that your contributions will be licensed under the [LICENSE](link-to-license-file) of the repository.
+By contributing to Differ.DotNet, you agree that your contributions will be licensed under the [LICENSE](link-to-license-file) of the repository.

 ## Contact

 If you have any questions or need further assistance, you can reach out to us at [contact@email.com].

-We appreciate your interest and contributions to Dotnet.Differ!
+We appreciate your interest and contributions to Differ.DotNet!